coderrio/Coderr.Documentation/docs/client/libraries/log4net/install.md

 log4net installation
 ====================

-You've just installed the log4net integration library for OneTrueError.
-All exceptions that are logged through log4net will automatically be uploaded to OneTrueError.
+You've just installed the log4net integration library for codeRR.
+All exceptions that are logged through log4net will automatically be uploaded to codeRR.

 To get started add the following code to your application:

 ```
-var url = new Uri("http://yourServer/onetrueerror/");
+var url = new Uri("http://yourServer/coderr/");
 OneTrue.Configuration.Credentials(url, "yourAppKey", "yourSharedSecret");
 OneTrue.Configuration.CatchLog4NetExceptions();
 ```